-You can work almost anywhere, from hospitals that need extra help to local blood drives.
+You can work almost anywhere, from hospitals to local blood drives.
 If you want to be your own boss, it’s a great option.

 It may be difficult at first to build up a client base.
 But, when you get a few places to trust your services, you can build a successful career out of traveling around with your talents.

 Most phlebotomy jobs offer at least some flexibility.
 Even if you work in a hospital, you should usually be able to find some extra time.
 Remember, it’s still an entry-level job.
-Even though it’s vital, you won’t have to work the same shifts as a physician or specialist.
+Although it’s vital, you won’t have to work the same shifts as a physician or specialist.

-With that free time, many phlebotomists choose to give back with their skill set.
+With that free time, many phlebotomists choose to give back using their skill set.
 Thankfully, there are many volunteer opportunities for phlebotomists.

 Some of them include: